jonascarpay/fizzbuzz-firehose/README.md

 }
 ```

+Here's a very naive baseline that's essentially the same thing as the `println` implementation.
+There's more assembly code now, but looks like that's mostly because of the more explicit error handling.
+Too early to analyze in great detail.

+TODO: talk about the differences

+Throughput: 16.9 MiB/s.
+Not even a blip.

 ## Step 3: Locking

-When writing to `stdout` like we do above, we acquire and release the global `stdout` lock on every write call.
+My understanding is that when we write to `stdout` like we do above, we acquire and release a global `stdout` lock on every write call.
-Let's start by locking once, for the duration of the entire program.
+Let's start by acquiring the lock once, and keep it for the duration of the entire program.

 ```rust
 fn main() -> io::Result<()> {